Heart disease refers to any problem affecting the heart, such as coronary artery disease, arrhythmia, and heart failure.

-According to the Centers for Disease Control (CDC), heart disease is the leading cause of death in the United Kingdom, United States, Canada, and Australia.
-One in every four deaths in the U.S. occurs as a result of heart disease.
+According to the Centers for Disease Control and Prevention (CDC), heart disease is the leading cause of death in the United States.
+Around

 Coronary artery disease

 It develops when the arteries that supply blood to the heart become clogged with plaque.
 This causes them to harden and narrow.
 Plaque contains cholesterol and other substances.

 As a result, the blood supply reduces, and the heart receives less oxygen and fewer nutrients.
 In time, the heart muscle weakens, and there is a risk of heart failure and arrhythmias.

 When plaque builds up in the arteries, it is called atherosclerosis.
 Plaque in the arteries can rupture from blockages and cause blood flow to stop, which can lead to a heart attack.

 Congenital heart defects